Medowhill/pl_articles/en/23/index.md

 ### Subtyping Rules

-It is time to define subtyping rules of the language.
+It is time to define *subtyping rules* of the language.
 As typing rules define the types of expressions, subtyping rules define the subtype relation.

 #### Reflexivity

-The subtype relation is reflexive.
+The subtype relation is *reflexive*.
 A value of \(\tau\) can be used where a value of \(\tau\) is expected.
 It is trivial.
 Thus, every type is a subtype of itself.
 The following rule formalizes this fact: